IPassivePacketSource

 OmittedPacketQueue compound module

-This module implements the module given interface and can be used as an omitted optional module that removes itself from the module hierarchy during initialize.
+Implements the given module interface and can be used as an optional module that removes itself from the module hierarchy during initialization.

 PacketQueue simple module

-This module implements a widely configurable packet queue, which is suitable among others, to be used in MAC protocols, traffic conditioning, and quality of services.
+Implements a configurable packet queue, which is suitable for use in MAC protocols, traffic conditioning, and quality of services, among others.
+This is a passive component: packets are pushed into it on its input, and pulled from it on its output.
 This module can be used on its own, but it's also often supplemented by additional queueing components such as servers, classifiers, schedulers, multiplexers, etc. This kind of composition allows to form a larger module which can act as a packet queue with more complex behavior.

 PacketScheduler simple module

-This module connects one packet collector to multiple packet providers.
-It can be pulled for packets by the connected packet collector.
-When this happens, the scheduler pulls a packet from one of its packet providers based on the configured scheduler function.
+Connects one packet collector to multiple packet providers.
+When the packet collector pulls a pull packet from it, the scheduler pulls a packet from one of its packet providers based on the configured scheduler function.
 The packet scheduler function takes a list of packet providers and returns an integer which in turn is used for determining the input gate.

 PassivePacketSource simple module